LemmyNet/jerboa/CONTRIBUTING.md

 You can find the translations in the `app/src/main/res/values-{locale}/strings.xml` file.
 You can open it in android studio, right click and click open translations editor or you can directly edit the files.

+If you add a new locale.
+Also add it in `locales_config.xml`.
+Don't forget to escape `'` in translations.

 ## Updating the instance list